Large farmhouse in the distance across a green lawn.

 Unless you’re able to make an all-cash offer on a home, you’ll need to get approved for a mortgage to finance the purchase.

 The first step toward getting a mortgage is applying for preapproval.
 You’ll need a preapproval before you start seriously shopping for a home.
-Your lender verifies some or all of your financial information, including your income, your credit history and current debt to determine how much home you can afford when you apply.
+Your lender verifies some of your financial information, including your income, your credit history and current debt to determine how much home you can afford when you apply.
 That means you’ll need to submit specific documents for the mortgage preapproval, such as pay stubs, bank statements and tax returns.

 Don’t confuse prequalification and preapproval.
 A prequalification is useful when you’re in the early stages of buying a home and trying to figure out a budget, but you’ll need a preapproval when you’re shopping for a new home.